nightscout/trio-docs/docs/configuration/settings/features/user_interface.md

 If `Show Carbs Required Badge` is enabled, this setting will appear.
 Set this to the lowest number of carbs you'd like to be recommended.
 A recommendation will not be given if the carbs required is below this number.

 !!! tip
-    The carb suggested with this feature are to be used as a recommendation, not as a requirement.
+    The carbs suggested with this feature are to be used as a recommendation, not as a requirement.
 Depending on the current accuracy of your sensor and the accuracy of your settings, the suggested carbs can vary widely from what is actually required.
-Ultimately, use your best judgement before ingesting the suggested quantity of carbs.
+Ultimately, use your best judgment before ingesting the suggested quantity of carbs.

 - - -